reuters-graphics/bluprint_graphics-kit/docs/developers/styles.md

 ### Styles from JavaScript

-If you want to use JavaScript values to determine how your components are styles, you have a few options.
+If you want to use JavaScript values to style your components, you have a few options.

-You can use Svelte's [class directive](https://svelte.dev/tutorial/classes) to set a class conditionally on elements:
+You can use Svelte's [class directive](https://svelte.dev/tutorial/classes) to set a class conditionally:

 ```svelte
 <script>